 - Always wash your hands after touching the affected eyelid.

-- Avoid eye make-up or contact lenses until the infection has settled.
+- Do not wear contact lenses or eye make-up until the infection has settled.

 Are there any complications?